 What is the GST?

 The Goods and Services Tax (GST) is a broad-based consumption tax that aims to tax ‘private final consumption expenditure’.
-It is added to the price of goods and services and paid by their final consumers (i.e. the individuals who buy the final good or Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence.).
+It is added to the price of goods and services and paid by their final consumers (i.e. the individuals who buy the final good or service).
 Businesses are responsible for administering the tax and remitting amounts to the ATO.

 Mechanics of the GST

 The GST is imposed on taxable supplies.
-You A document that sets out what a person wants to happen to their money and other property after they die. have made a taxable supply where:
+You will have made a taxable supply where:

-- you supplied goods, services, advice or information, including dealings with Land, and any permanent buildings on the land.
-Also called real estate or real property.
-Compare personal property. or rights;
+- you supplied goods, services, advice or information, including dealings with real property or rights;

-- you made the supply in return for some payment or other form of Something of value, such as money, given by one person to another person as part of a contract.;
+- you made the supply in return for some payment or other form of consideration;

 - you made the supply in the course of an enterprise you are carrying on;